Categories:Scraping Tools,Proxy

 Bright Data's 120+ no-code scrapers are officially maintained by Bright Data's engineering team, ensuring consistent quality, security audits, and reliable updates when target sites change.
 This official support means enterprise teams can trust the infrastructure without worrying about abandoned or malicious code.

-Apify’s 1,500+ actors are community-created through a marketplace where developers build scrapers and earn revenue from usage.
-This creates dramatically more coverage (1,500 vs 120) but removes official support guarantees.
-Actors can be abandoned, outdated, or contain security vulnerabilities since they’re not centrally maintained.
+Apify's 30,000+ actors are community-created through a marketplace where developers build scrapers and earn revenue from usage.
+That's an order of magnitude more coverage than Bright Data's catalog, but it comes without official support guarantees.
+Actors can be abandoned, outdated, or low-quality since they're not centrally maintained.

 Choose Bright Data if you need enterprise-grade reliability, official support, and consistent performance across a smaller set of high-priority targets.